curiosityio/YourCircle-Policy/app-privacy-policy.md

 Although most changes are likely to be minor, Your Circle may change its Privacy Policy from time to time.
 Your Circle encourages visitors to frequently check this page for any changes to its Privacy Policy.
 If we make changes, we will notify you by revising the change log below, and, in some cases, we may provide additional notice (such as adding a statement to our homepage or the [Your Circle Blog](https://blog.findyourcircle.co/), or sending you a notification through email).
 Your further use of the Services after a change to our Privacy Policy will be subject to the updated policy.

 That’s it!
 Thanks for reading.

+---

+# Changelog

+## Generic, non-personally identifiable reports are shared with non-profits. - 2018-07-06

+More details about this update can be found [in this blog post](https://blog.findyourcircle.co/privacy-policy-update-july-2018/).

+### Changed

+* Last bullet point under section, "Sharing information" has been updated.
+Generic, non-personally identifiable reports are generated and shared with non-profit organizations that pay Your Circle to offer Your Circle to people they help.
+These statistical reports are to help the non-profits understand their impact in Your Circle.

+## Add more privacy to users.
+Be more clear. - 2018-05-28

+More details about this update can be found [in this blog post](https://blog.findyourcircle.co/privacy-policy-updates-may-2018/).

+### Added

+* Chat messages sent in the app are deleted 7 days later.
+* None of your personal information is sold, ever.
+None of your personal information is public.
+* Section added for advertisements where non-profits can advertise their programs and services to you in the app.
+None of your information is sold or shared with anyone outside of our team including non-profits, ever.

+# Changed

+* More details have been added to the policy to be more readable and less vague.